What is a Benjamin-Carver Scientist?

 FIRST Benjamin-Carver Scientists program is funded in part through the NIH Common Fund’s Faculty Institutional Recruitment for Sustainable Transformation (FIRST) program.
 Scientists selected to participate are deemed a “Benjamin-Carver Scientist” and will benefit from relationships with both the University of Alabama at Birmingham and Tuskegee University.

-Benjamin-Carver Scientists are committed to advancing diversity, equity, and inclusion in research areas pertaining to health disparities.
+Benjamin-Carver Scientists are committed to achieving health equity through research.
 This program aims to create a model for systemic and sustainable institutional culture change.
 With an ultimate goal of achieving health equity, the work of Benjamin-Carver Scientists focuses on research areas where disparities are particularly evident in our region.

 Our Goal